7 Pantry Essentials for the Mediterranean Diet

 1. Extra Virgin Olive Oil (EVOO)

-For this reason, many Mediterranean cooks use a moderately-priced EVOO for everyday cooking and reserve their finest, most peppery oils for 'finishing' dishes, like drizzling over salads, soups, grilled vegetables, and bread.
+For this reason, many Mediterranean cooks use a moderately-priced EVOO for everyday cooking and reserve their finest, most peppery oils for "finishing" dishes.
+Like drizzling over salads, soups, grilled vegetables, and bread.

-It's also packed with polyphenols and vitamin E: powerful antioxidants that reduce oxidative stress and chronic inflammation, protect blood vessels, prevent blood clots from damage and potentially reduce risks of heart disease, age-related cognitive decline, and certain cancers.
+EVOO is also packed with polyphenols and vitamin E. These are powerful antioxidants that reduce oxidative stress and chronic inflammation, protect blood vessels, and prevent blood clots.

 How to use it: Drizzle on salads, finish soups and stews with it, use it for sautéing vegetables, and roast potatoes and chicken in it.
-Don't be shy, Mediterranean cooking uses olive oil liberally.
-A proper Greek salad gets a generous glug, not a timid drizzle.

 Start by simply replacing butter or vegetable oil with EVOO when making scrambled eggs, sautéing vegetables, or dressing your morning avocado toast.
-You'll immediately taste the difference.

 2. Dried/Canned Legumes